LIVING BY THE FAITH OF THE SON OF GOD

-The Scripture testifies, “So faith comes from hearing, that is, hearing the Good News about Christ.”
+Paul reveals, “So faith comes from hearing, that is, hearing the Good News about Christ.”
 (Rom.
 10:17 NLT).

-Our human faith which is based on our physical senses cannot receive the salvation that grace of God has provided for us!
+Our human faith which is based on our physical senses cannot receive the salvation that the grace of God has provided for us!